Giorgos Papakostoulis: Managerial career

 After the end of his football career, Papakostoulis worked at Kentavros Vrilissia for four years, being in charge of the football academy, but for two years he also took over the technical leadership of the first team.
 He then coached AEK Athens U15 until 2013, where he was released and took over Triglia Rafinas in the third division with which he achieved fourth place.
 In 2014 he joined Olympiacos U15 from where he left in 2018.
 Afterwards, he took over as the manager of A.O.T.
 Alimos until 2020.
 In 2022 he was hired by Saronikos Anavyssos, where he stayed for a season.
-In the summer 2023 he took over Acharnaikos and resigned two months later and was hired by Aris Voulas, where he stayed for a year, before returning to Triglia Rafinas.
+In the summer 2023 he took over Acharnaikos and resigned two months later and was hired by Aris Voula, where he stayed for a year, before returning to Triglia Rafinas.
 There he stayed until 2025 and from that point on he became the manager of the women department of Acharnaikos.